 - 'no lock in' contracts that work on a month-to-month basis.

-If you want to exit early, check your contract to see what you have to do.
+If you want to exit early, check your contract, or Critical Information Summary, to see what you have to do.
 You may have to pay:

 - a fixed fee for ending your contract early

 - a fee that varies based on how long is left on your contract.

 Once your contract expires, you can continue to pay and stay on the same plan.
 This isn't always the best option and you may want to choose a new mobile service.

 You can contact your telco if you are concerned about the terms of your contract.
 Where you are not happy with the outcome, you can also complain to the telecommunications ombudsman.